Fed-Up Women Swarm Kansas Frat House After Alleged Rape

 “On Sunday, September 12, Phi Kappa Psi became aware of allegations against a new undergraduate member based on alleged events occurring at the chapter house on the night of Saturday, September 11.
 University of Kansas officials were immediately notified so a full and prompt investigation could be initiated.
 Phi Kappa Psi takes these allegations very seriously and will fully cooperate with law enforcement.”

-The fraternity did not immediately reply to a request for comment on Tuesday.
+The fraternity did not immediately reply to The Daily Beast’s request for comment on Tuesday.